brianmhess/cassandra-loader/README.md

 grep IMPORTANT data.csv | cassandra-loader -f stdin -h 1.2.3.4 -cql "test.itest(a, b)"
 ```

+Collections are supported.
+Sets are started with '{' and ended with '}' and enclose a comma-separated list
+{1,2,3} or {"a","b","c"}
+Lists are started with '[' and ended with ']' and enclose a comma-separated list
+[1,2,3] or ["a","b","c"]
+Maps are started with '{' and ended with '}' and enclose a comma-separated list
+of pairs that are separated by ':'
+{1:1,2:2,3:3} or {"a":1, "b":2, "c":3}

 If you specify either the username or the password, then you must specify both.

-If you do not have delimiters inside quoted text fields, then leave the
--delimInQuotes option false.
-Enabling it will result in slower parsing times.

 numFutures is a way to control the level of parallelism, but at some point
 too many will actually slow down the load.
 The default of 500 is a decent